-The present example is State 9 of the map, all of which are rare on the market.
-The states can be identified as follows, according to Burden:
+The present example of the map is state 10, with the revised numbers in the upper corners.
+The various states of the Smith map of Virginia can be identified as follows, according to Burden:

 - State 1: No date, No coat of arms at bottom right. - State 2: 1606 date added in the scale of miles and 1607 below Powhatan illustration. - State 3: Smith's coat of arms added at bottom right, but without motto below coat of arms. - State 4: Smith motto added, along with longitude and latitude markings. - State 5: Gunter's Harbour added along with other place names at the head of the Chesapeake. - State 6: Democrites Tree added lower left of the Royal Coat of arms, two other new place names. - State 7: Page numbers 1692 and 1693 added at top corners (first appearance in Purchas) - State 8: Page 41 Smith added at lower right corner, with new place names added - State 9: Washborne C. appears just above the ship, with other chantges - State 10: Page numbers changed to 1690 and 1691 - State 11: Hair on the top of the Indian's head is cross-hatched - State 12: Large plate crack running through the ship and extending more than 1/2 way across the plate.